Read on the ACIM CE App: https://acimce.app/:W-91

 Longer: Three times, for ten minutes.

-- Begin by repeating, "Miracles are seen in light.
-The body's eyes do not perceive the light.
-But I am not a body.
-What am I?"
+- Begin by repeating, “Miracles are seen in light.
+The body’s eyes do not perceive the light, but I am not a body.
+What am I?”
 Ask this final question in real honesty.
 With this question, you are calling on the strength in you to give you an experience of your reality, beyond the body.
 So ask with that intention.

 - Then spend several minutes listing your attributes as you see them, and allowing them to be replaced by their opposite.
-Say, for example, "I am not weak, but strong.
-I am not helpless, but powerful.
-I am not doubtful, but certain," and so on.
+Say, for example, “I am not weak, but strong.
+I am not helpless, but all-powerful.
+I am not doubtful, but certain,” and so on.
 Focus specifically on attributes that involve weakness.